-Q. My kombucha culture sank to the bottom of my container, is floating sideways, rose to the top of the liquid, etc. Is this normal?
+Q. My SCOBY sank to the bottom of my container, is floating sideways, rose to the top of the liquid, etc. Is this normal?

 A. Depending on a number of factors, the culture may sink, float, or sit sideways.
 Any of these is normal and will not effect the brewing process.

 Q. The new baby kombucha culture seems to have detached from the container opening.
 Will this mess up the fermentation process?

 A. Having the baby culture detach from the container opening is common if the jar is bumped or moved.
 It does not effect the fermentation process.